RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/micro-segmentation.md

 <img src="img/network-policy-1.png" height=300>
 <img src="img/network-policy-2.png" height=300>

-Let's verify that we currently have full unrestricted network access within our project, i.e. our "nationalparks" application can access "mongodb-mlbparks" database VM and "mlbparks" application can access to "mongodb-nationalparks" database VM - something that you may not *actually* want in a production environment, as it's an application talking to the wrong database:
+Let's verify that we currently have full unrestricted network access within our project, i.e. our "nationalparks" application can access "mongodb-mlbparks" database VM and "mlbparks" application can access to "mongodb-nationalparks" database VM - something that you may not *actually* want in a production environment, as it's an application talking to the wrong database.
+Switch to the **Console** tab of this laboratory and follow the next steps:

 1. Make sure that you're in the "Administrator perspective", and click **Workloads** → **Pods** from the side menu.